What is PIRLS?

 About 6000 Australian Year 4 students participated in the most recent PIRLS in 2016.
-Results for Australia and all other participating countries will be published in December 2017 on the PIRLS website.
+Results for Australia and all other participating countries were published in December 2017 on the PIRLS website.

-Australian governments appoint a National Research Centre to administer the test.
+Australian governments appoint a National Research Coordinator to administer the test.
 For 2016, the Australian Council for Educational Research was appointed.
-The 2016 Australian national report will be available on its website in December 2017.
+The 2016 Australian national report became available on its website in December 2017.

 How are PIRLS results reported?

 Australia's results for Year 4 reading have been published at both the national and the state and territory level.